tisdadd/configured-dnd-context/readme.md

 /** Are you in the default provider (if so, that would mean also in the overlay) */
 inDefaultProvider: boolean

+/** What container id is an active currently over */
+overContainerId: null | UniqueIdentifier
 ```

 #### useConfiguredDnd Hook